 The Agency carries all sorts of things-in packages, boxes, crates, cases, bags, barrels, and other containers.
 Shipments include gems, works of art, money, toys, films, medical supplies, fresh food, flowers, animals -in fact, anything which requires special attention or quick delivery.
 Express service uses passenger and express trains.
-It also uses airplanes, steamships, and, for collecting and delivering express, more than 15,-000 motor trucks.
+It also uses airplanes, steamships, and, for collecting and delivering express, some 13,500 motor trucks.